ForceLightning/INF2004-Project/README.md

 ![Data flow](images/dataflow.svg)

 # Contributing
 The enforced coding standard is the [Embedded C Coding Standard by the Barr Group](https://barrgroup.com/embedded-systems/books/embedded-c-coding-standard).
+See the [Table of Abbreviations](ABBREV.md).

 # Licence
 [BSD-3-Clause](LICENSE.txt)